wp-plugins/easy-appointments/readme.txt

 = 1.2.3 =
 * Fix translations issue, not including mo files
+* Fix bug with db update in 1.2.2 version.

 = 1.2.2 =
 * Fix timezone issue for current day